Skip to main content

 Both platforms are strong in their respective domains:

-Codehooks is the agent-native choice for teams and AI agents prioritizing speed, simplicity, and rapid iteration.
-CLI-first design, sub-5-second deploys, and agent tooling (coho prompt, coho doctor, Claude Code plugin, MCP server) make it the natural platform for agent-driven development.
-It's particularly strong for integration projects, APIs, and automation workflows where quick deployment and zero configuration are key.
+Codehooks is the complete webhook backend for teams prioritizing speed, simplicity, and rapid iteration — a database, queues, workers, and cron behind every endpoint.
+CLI-first design and sub-5-second deploys make it fast to build with, and the same CLI tooling (coho prompt, coho doctor, Claude Code plugin, MCP server) lets an AI agent build the handler for you.
+It's particularly strong for webhook handling, integration projects, APIs, and automation workflows where quick deployment and zero configuration are key.

 Supabase provides a comprehensive solution for traditional application development, offering enterprise-grade features, SQL power, a rich dashboard, and extensive customization options.